viky-ai/website/guides/getting-started/index.md

       city: city
     }

-The solution is now like this
+The solution is now like this:

 ![complex solution screenshot](pics/19_complex_solution.png)

-This is much more readable, but it is still not completely OK Let's remove the extra _**number**_ and only keep the city name for the moment.
+This is much more readable, but it is still not completely OK.

+Let's remove the extra _**number**_ and only keep the city name for the moment.

 The solution will be